adnan-nabil/Realtime-Vehicle-Detection-Rickshaw-Bike-/README.md

 1. This is a PyQt Application.
 So, here we can input a video, then my model can detect rickshaw and bike in realtime.
 2. Dataset: I collected images of dhaka city traffic from google search.
-3. And then annotate with the bounding box using Labelme tool.
+3. And then annotate images by draw bounding box using Labelme tool.
 4. I did augmentation for increase the number of image data.
 For data augmentation I used albumentations.
 5. For model, I have used here YOLO v8 model.